sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 This script creates and installs all the files necessary to have `launchd` regularly and automatically backup and optimize the PostgreSQL databases that DaVinci Resolve Studio uses. [`launchd`](https://en.wikipedia.org/wiki/Launchd) is a a unified service-management framework that starts, stops, and manages daemons, applications, processes, and scripts in macOS.

-## Installation tips
+## Special considerations

 The `.pgpass` file assumes that the password for your PostgreSQL database is `DaVinci` as per the recommendation from the Resolve 14 manual.

 The script is designed to be run from a regular user account with admin privileges.
 It's neither necessary nor desirable to run this script from within either the `root` or `postgres` user accounts.

+Because the script generates `launchd` user agents, the backups and optimizations will only occur while logged into the same account from which the script was run.
+Stay logged into the same account.

 ## Restoring from backup

 The `pg_dump` command used in this `bash` script is the equivalent of pressing the "Backup" button in the Resolve GUI's database manager window.
 The `*.backup` files that this script generates can be restored into a new, totally blank PostgreSQL database in the event of a disk failure.
-These `*.backup` files are also handy even just to migrate databases from one PostgreSQL server to another.
+These `*.backup` files are also handy even just to migrate entire databases from one PostgreSQL server to another.

 These `*.backup` files can be easily restored via the Resolve GUI's database manager window.
 Just press the "Restore" button and select the `*.backup` file you wish to restore.